navdeepdhillon1/roulette-next/DEPLOYMENT_GUIDE.md

    - Should show "Elite Plan" or "Pro Plan"
    - Should show renewal date
    - Features should have checkmarks
+6. **Click "Manage Billing"** button:
+   - Should show "Opening Portal..." briefly
+   - Should redirect to Stripe Customer Portal
+   - Portal shows payment methods, invoices, and subscription management
+   - Can cancel subscription or update payment method
+   - Click "← Return to Your Account" to go back
-6. **Sign out** - navigation should reduce to only Home, Basic Tracker, Learning
+7. **Sign out** - navigation should reduce to only Home, Basic Tracker, Learning

 ---